Quantinuum/tierkreis/docs/source/worker/external_workers.md

 }
 ```

-From which you could generate stubs.
+From which you could generate stubs as below.
 This is currently available through a python script or by running the cli `tkr init stubs` with the correct worker directory.

 ```py